Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 • Implement robust tracking systems for each property and tenant, especially for co-tenancy and additional deposits.

-• Conduct thorough move-in and move-out inspections with detailed documentation to justify any deductions.
+• Conduct thorough move-in and move-out inspections with detailed documentation to justify any security deposit deductions.

 • Leverage property management software and dedicated banking solutions to automate and streamline deposit management.